Food Allergens Policy

 - Lupin and products thereof

 People may report allergies to other foods not on the above list.
 Most common in the UK are kiwi, peas, other legumes (beans etc), other seeds and other fruits and vegetables.
 In some cases, people only need to avoid these when raw and can have them cooked.

 The Executive Head Chef, or in his absence the Sous Chef, is responsible for ensuring that food containing allergens are clearly labelled and recorded.

-The Executive Head Chef will ensure that the kitchen has stock or can access the necessary stock ingredients to offer suitable alternatives for people with allergies, intolerances and coeliac disease.
-This includes wheat/gluten free bread and pasta, and alternatives to cow's milk and butter/margarine spreads (e.g. milk free spread).
-Soya, lactose free and oat milk are available up on request.
+The Executive Head Chef will attempt to ensure that the kitchen has stock or can access the necessary stock ingredients to offer suitable alternatives for people with allergies, intolerances and coeliac disease.
+This includes wheat/gluten free bread and pasta, and alternatives to cow’s milk and butter/margarine spreads (e.g. milk free spread).

-All chefs must also attend the following mandatory courses:
+All chefs will also attend the following mandatory courses:

 - Food Hygiene Certificate